A prominent activist nun associated with the political Left has been dis-invited from a Roman Catholic conference at which she was scheduled to speak.

 In the past, Chittister has taken several politically and ecclesiastically liberal positions especially in her interpretation of social justice issues like nuclear proliferation and the role of women in the church.

 No official reason is stated in the email to Chittister as to why she won’t be allowed to speak at the education conference next year.
 Comensoli, a noted conservative moral theologian, previously served as an auxiliary bishop in Sydney under former Cardinal George Pell, a convicted child sex offender.
+[Editor’s Note: Since this article was first published, Pell’s conviction has been overturned by an Australian court]

 The decision to dis-invite Chittister comes in a time of division when church teachings on abortion and gender are under assault, and child sex abuse scandals and the response of church officials been an ongoing scandal.